-You can also apply the 80/20 rule to identify both the team members and the team activity that drives most of the agency’s success, revenue, or productivity.
-Identifying these key players and highlighting their strengths helps an agency optimize its resources and allocate tasks effectively.
+You can also apply the Pareto Principle to identify both the team members and the team activity that drives most of the agency’s success, revenue, or productivity.
+Identifying these key players and highlighting their strengths helps an agency prioritize tasks and optimize its resources and allocate tasks effectively.

 The rule should be applied at the individual team member levels, encouraging them to focus on the 20% of tasks that will generate 80% of their impact.